-i've been asked several times how i was able to get kai to sleep through the night at a young age so i thought i'd quickly share some tips! first of all, every baby is different (oh, you haven't heard that one yet?) so don't worry if what works for some other momma doesn't work for you! the important thing is to watch your babe and see what they best respond to. i say this because the first month of kai's life i was so over-worried about the classic babywise schedule! it basically told me to wake up my baby for scheduled feedings. it didn't feel right to me at first but i thought in the end i would be doing what was best. so we stayed with it and at 2 months kai still would wake up every 2 hours for a feeding during the night and he only napped for like 30 minutes during the day. by the time Thanksgiving came, we went up to Idaho to visit family. after a night of no sleep and a day of all of us being exhausted i had finally hit my breaking point,
+i've been asked several times how we were able to get kai to sleep through the night at a young age so i thought i'd quickly share some tips! first of all, every baby is different (oh, you haven't heard that one yet?) so don't worry if what works for some other momma doesn't work for you! the important thing is to watch your babe and see what they best respond to. i say this because the first month of kai's life i was so over-worried about the babywise schedule i read so much about during pregnancy! it taught me some great basics BUT the content essentially advised me to wake up my baby for scheduled feedings. waking up my newborn didn't feel right to me at first but i thought in the end i would be doing what was best. so, we stayed with it and at 2 months kai would still wake up every 2 hours for a feeding during the night and he only napped for like 30 minutes during the day. by the time Thanksgiving came, we went up to Idaho to visit family and stayed in a hotel. after an entire night of no sleep and a whole day of all of us being exhausted and overtired we had finally hit our breaking point.

 so what changed?

-i learned about "wake-time" and that every newborn baby has their own personal time of being awake until they get sleepy. babies will show you signs (getting quiet, rubbing eyes, yawning) of when it's time for them to go to sleep. once we learned about the cues and watched kai do them, we would stop whatever we were doing and immediately start his "nap/sleep" routine. we found that kai had an hour of wake time until he would start showing these signs. so from that we developed his schedule.
+i learned about "wake-time" and to never wake a sleeping baby and that every newborn baby has their own personal time of being awake until they get sleepy. babies will show you signs (getting quiet, staring off etc.) of when it's time for them to go to sleep. if they are yawning and rubbing their eyes, it's too late. they are already over-tired. so once we learned about these cues and watched kai do them, we would stop whatever we were doing and immediately start his "nap/sleep" routine. after a couple of days of watching him, we found that kai had an hour of wake time until he would start showing these signs. so from that we started developing his schedule.

 after a week of doing this we noticed a couple things.
 1) kai was SO MUCH happier! you could just tell that he was comfortable and peaceful and getting the rest that he needed.
 2) he started sleeping longer stretches at night. like from 10:00 p.m. to 5 a.m. at 2.5 months old! it was incredible. slowly life was starting to make more sense.